insure logo

 Powered by:

-If your neighborhood has experienced many claims in the last few years, you can expect to pay higher home insurance rates than areas with few to no claims.
+If your neighborhood has seen many claims over the past few years, you can expect to pay higher home insurance rates than an area with few to no claims.
 Your credit score can also play a role in determining your home insurance costs.

 According to S&P Global Market Intelligence’s RateWatch application, the average homeowners insurance premium for owner-occupied homes nationwide increased by over 11% in 2023.